antrax2024/hyprpwmenu/README.md

 ## Integration with Hyprland

-To launch HyprPwMenu using a keybinding in Hyprland, add a line similar to the following to your `hyprland.conf`:
+To launch hyprpwmenu using a keybinding in Hyprland, add a line similar to the following to your `hyprland.conf`:

 ```
 # Example: Bind Super + X to launch hyprpwmenu